 - Copy of map to where you are staying in Thailand

 These are the basic documents which are needed.
-The immigration rules do change so always check first before you come to Thailand as to what the latest changes are.
-If you need any help with your retirement in Thailand as an Australian then speak to an immigration expert in Bangkok, Thailand.
+The immigration rules do change so always check first.
+Do this before you come to Thailand as to what the latest changes are.
+If you need any help with your retirement in Thailand as an Australian.
+Then speak to an immigration expert in Bangkok, Thailand.